Easy Flower Science Fair Project

 - 8 oz. tap water and 1 TB of Listerine mouthwash.

 3. Using the best practices of florists, the flower stems will be placed under lukewarm water and cut at a 45-degree angle, then placed in the solutions.
-Three flowers will be placed in each of the 10 solutions.
+Three specimens will be placed in each of the 10 solutions.
 Hands will be washed after handling them.

 4. According to the best practices of florists, the flower stems will be re-cut and placed in fresh solutions every 2 days.

 7. A chart indicating how long each flower remained fresh in each solution will be created.
 Photos will also be taken to demonstrate the changes.
-A written journal which describes the flowers each day will also be kept.
+A written journal which describes each day will also be kept.

 In conclusion, contrary to the Floralife research which showed their product as better than alternatives, my experiment found that sugar water or 7-Up both work to keep flowers looking fresh the longest.
 Therefore, consumers and florists could save money by using sugar rather than expensive floral additives.